 5.1- We were able to establish and maintain our community partnerships that support the wellness program.
-We were able to have the Coach for kids health bus come to provide medical checkups and vaccinations for all students.
+We were able to have the UCLA mobile clinic and the USC mobile dentistry come to provide medical checkups and vaccinations for all students.
 We were also able to provide hearing and vision screening through Vision for Learn with all students and provide free glasses for those who needed them.
-We established a partnership with a local non- profit to supply our food pantry so that parents can have access to groceries year around.
-We also partnered with UCLA to provide MSW counselors to our students for mental health and wellness needs year around.
+We established a partnership with a local non-profit to continue to supply our food pantry so that parents can have access to groceries year around.
+We also partnered with UCLA and other colleges to provide MSW counselors to our students for mental health and wellness needs year around.
+We were also able to contract with a licensed MF therapist.
 Parent and Staff Surveys confirmed that community partnerships were highly effective.